Services

 What expenses are eligible under NGen — AI For Manufacturing Challenge 2024?

 Commercialization of AI and machine learning solutions for manufacturing.
 Systems optimization within manufacturing facilities or across supply chains.
-Development of new advanced manufacturing capabilities such as robotics and automation.
+Development of new advanced manufacturing capabilities, including robotics and automation equipment.
 Rapid prototyping and testing of materials, products, and processes.
-Manufacturing cybersecurity and other disruptive AI-enabled manufacturing services.
+Enhanced cybersecurity for manufacturing facilities and processes.

 Who can I contact for more information about the NGen — AI For Manufacturing Challenge 2024?